Phone: (806) 834-2992

 Office: School of Music, Room 247

 Dr. Blair Williams (PhD, The Ohio State University, MM, Kansas State University, BME, Baylor University) is an Assistant Professor of String Music Education in the School of Music at Texas Tech University.
-Her duties at Texas Tech include supervising string student teachers, teaching courses in string music education, instruction in instrumental/orchestral conducting, and directing the Texas Tech University String Project.
+Her duties at Texas Tech include advising graduate dissertations and theses, supervising string/orchestra student teachers, teaching undergraduate and graduate courses in music education and conducting, and directing the Texas Tech University String Project.

-During the summers, Dr. Williams is active with the TTU Summer Master of Music Education program, the TTU Band and Orchestra Camp Academy for beginning students, and the TTU Band and Orchestra Camp.
+During the summers, Dr. Williams is active with the TTU Summer Masters of Music Education program and the TTU Band and Orchestra Camps.

-Additionally, she serves on the editorial board for American String Teacher, on the National String Project Consortium Board, on the ASTA Collegiate Committee, as a Member-at-Large for NAfME-Texas, as the TMEA Region 16 College Chair, and as an advisor to the Epsilon Pi chapter of Mu Phi Epsilon and the TTU Student Chapter of the American String Teachers Association.
+Additionally, she serves on the editorial board for American String Teacher, as Member-At-Large on the National String Project Consortium Executive Board, as Vice-Chair for the ASTA National Conference Committee, as Co-Facilitator for the Teacher Recruitment ASPA for the Society of Music Teacher Educators, on the Board of Directors for CREDO music programs, as the TMEA Region 16 College Chair, as Student Chapter Chair for TexASTA, and as an advisor to the Epsilon Pi chapter of Mu Phi Epsilon and the TTU Student Chapter of the American String Teachers Association.

-Dr. Williams has presented clinics regionally and nationally including invited sessions at the National Association for Music Education National In-Service Conference, the annual American String Teachers Association conference, the Ohio State String Teacher Workshop, Texas Music Educators Association, and Colorado Music Educators Association.
+Dr. Williams has been accepted or has presented clinics and/or research at international, national, and regional conferences and symposia including: International Society for Music Education World Conference, NAfME: Biennial Music Research and Teacher Education National Conference, NAfME: Society for Music Teacher Education, NAfME: National In-Service Conference, American String Teachers Association, the Ohio State String Teacher Workshop, Texas Music Educators Association, Texas Orchestra Directors (Headliner Clinician – 2019), Colorado Music Educators Association, and Kansas Music Educators Association.
 Her research interests include: rural string music education, music teacher education, secondary music teaching, and viola.
-She has been published in The American String Teacher and SmartMusic.
+She is published in Journal of Research in Music Education (accepted for Oct 2021), Update: Applications of Research in Music Education, American String Teacher, and SmartMusic.

-Additional conducting engagements have included: youth, regional, and all-city ensembles in Kansas, Texas, Ohio, and Oregon; Graduate Conductor/Section Coach-Columbus Symphony Youth Orchestras, Chamber Strings; Graduate Conductor-Kansas State Orchestra; Assistant Director/Administrator of the Gold Orchestra (Manhattan, KS) including an invited performance at The Midwest Clinic in 2010; and Associate Director/String Coordinator of the Waco Symphony Youth Orchestra.
+Conducting and clinician engagements have included: youth, regional, and all-city ensembles in Alaska, Kansas, Texas, Ohio, and Oregon; Graduate Conductor/Section Coach-Columbus Symphony Youth Orchestras, Chamber Strings; Graduate Conductor-Kansas State Orchestra; Assistant Director/Administrator of the Gold Orchestra (Manhattan, KS) including an invited performance at The Midwest Clinic in 2010; and Associate Director/String Coordinator of the Waco Symphony Youth Orchestra.
+She is the co-creator and conductor of the Lubbock Civic Orchestra and an active adjudicator and clinician including school, state, and national events.

-She is a member of ASTA, NAfME, TMEA, Pi Kappa Lambda, CMS, and Mu Phi Epsilon.
+She is a member of ISME, ASTA, NAfME, TMEA, Pi Kappa Lambda, CMS, and Mu Phi Epsilon.